Cerenia/feature-patch/README.md

 # feature-patch
-Utility to facilitate patching a dangling feature onto evolving Codebases.
+Python utility facilitating patching a dangling feature onto evolving codebases.

 This utility is targeted at researchers working with open source projects they may not have direct influence on.

-It aims to automate the process of upgrading to a new version of the codebase as much as possible, such that the focus of the developers can be concentrated on the final state of the codebase, instead of intermediate steps that would come up in traditional rebasing and may ultimately not be of importance.
+It aims to automate the process of upgrading to a new version of the codebase as much as possible, such that the focus of the developers can be concentrated on the final state of the codebase, instead of intermediate steps that would come up in traditional rebasing which may ultimately not be of importance.

 (TODO: Do we need a more extensive intro?)